Co-designing for Compliance: Multi-party Computation Protocols for Post-Market Fairness Monitoring in Algorithmic Hiring: Implementation: Industrial Dashboard

 Fairness monitoring functions are implemented using the open source MPC protocol in Section \ref{systemModel}, which jointly processes the secret shares to compute aggregated fairness metrics—pool diversity, group exposure, demographic parity, equal opportunity, and their intersectional variants—without revealing individual sensitive attributes or donation decisions.
 Only non-sensitive, group-level results are stored in the production database.

-\paragraph{Dashboard and visualization.} The final implementation step translates the protocol outputs into an interpretable visualization layer using a Tableau\footnote{https://www.tableau.com/}-based dashboard (Fig.~\ref{fig:dashboard}).
+\textbf{Dashboard and visualization.} The final step translates the protocol outputs into an interpretable visualization using a Tableau\footnote{https://www.tableau.com/}-based dashboard (Fig.~\ref{fig:dashboard}).
 The dashboard supports daily monitoring and comparative analysis across four aggregation levels: individual job offers, job title classifications, companies, and overall.
-It presents fairness indicators through a combination of key performance indicators (KPIs), pie charts for comparative analysis, histograms showing metric distributions, and bar plots contrasting observed metric deviation and actual values.
-It also includes a \textit{historical evolution dashboard}, which tracks how fairness metrics evolve over the lifecycle of an offer as candidate data accumulates.
+It presents fairness indicators through a combination of key performance indicators (KPIs), pie charts for comparative analysis, histograms \revtext{of} metric distributions, and bar plots contrasting observed metric deviation and actual values.
+It also includes a \textit{historical evolution dashboard}, \revtext{tracking} how fairness metrics evolve over the \revtext{offer} lifecycle as candidate data accumulates.

-\paragraph{Illustrative use case.} For instance, the dashboard may indicate that a given job offer has a female representation of $39.39\%$.
-While this value is close to the overall platform average of $43.30\%$, it is significantly higher than the $35.09\%$ average observed for comparable job title classifications.
-This contextual comparison enables recruiters and compliance stakeholders to assess how an individual offer performs relative to relevant benchmarks, rather than in isolation.

-Through the historical evolution view, recruiters can further examine whether female representation remains stable over time or improves following targeted interventions, such as distributing the offer to underrepresented audiences or revising job descriptions to be more inclusive.
 In this way, the dashboard operationalizes the outputs of the privacy-preserving protocol into actionable insights for fairness monitoring and governance.